Charystag/lazyprototypes/docs/how-it-works.md

 ## The 42 header

 At the data at which this version is written (August 1<sup>st</sup> 2023) the 42 header you will get is a 42 header with the wrong name, author and dates.
 However the file you will get is still norm compliant.
-From now on you have 3 options
+From now on you have 3 options.

 1. Let the 42 header as it is (recommended if you don't want to modify your header at all)
 2. Delete the header in the final folder and use a 42 header plugin to replace it with your own header
 3. Wait for the next version of the script that will bring a fix to that an a lot more options.

+> Update from August 6<sup>th</sup> 2023 : The script now installs the plugin stdheader.vim and runs it instead of
+> and relies on default header if there is an execution problem.
+Need to update how-it-works to explain new steps

 # Final Words